Winner 2026

 The Creative Intent

+A 170-year-old brewery in Akitsu, Hiroshima Prefecture, launched a new sake brand built on uniqueness.
+Sake brewing relies on key numbers like fermentation days and alcohol percentage.
+This brand takes an innovative approach—ensuring every key brewing number is a prime number.
+A prime number is a natural number divisible only by one and itself, making it mathematically unique.
+Inspired by this, the brewery developed a truly one-of-a-kind brand.
 This philosophy extends to its packaging.
 In Japan, when the season’s first sake is ready, breweries hang a Sugidama, a sphere made of cedar branches, at their storefronts.
 We reimagined this symbol using prime numbers from 1 to 365 to represent the brewing cycle.
 Key brewing numbers were highlighted with metallic detailing, reflecting the brewery’s commitment to craftsmanship.